 • Determine what preparations are appropriate as a meeting chair;

 • Identify common chairmen's mistakes and give best practice strategies;

-The course content will contain:
+The course content is to be confirmed, but will tentatively contain:

 2. Formal and procedural role of the Chair

 3. Speaking from the Chair